• HOME

 MUSIC EVERYWHERE CONCERT - Chicago Illinois - 2002

 For one awesome summer, the mayor of Chicago created a budget for musicians to play hundreds of concerts on streets all over the city.
 Paul arrived by bus with a snare and cymbal.
 Marlene was great at sight reading Jack's compositions.
-This was the only time this great trio was to play together.
-Mr. Wertico was a guest artist on Jack and Jill's CD, IT'S ABOUT THE MUSIC.
+This was the only time this great trio played together.
+Mr. Wertico played on Jack and Jill's CD, IT'S ABOUT THE MUSIC.
 Marlene played on Jill's CD, SEEMS LIKE DREAMS.

 PictureL-R: Vocalist Jill Jensen, Jack